 How is Prader-Willi syndrome treated?

 Treatment and management of Prader-Willi syndrome involves many different medical and social care professionals.
-Treatment is mainly provided as an outpatient or on a day care basis, although some medical investigations, emergency problems and operations may require overnight stays in hospital.
 As Prader-Willi syndrome is so complex and causes problems from the beginning of life, families and carers need education about the syndrome as well as support from the start.
 Patient support groups can be particularly helpful.

 There are many different aspects to the treatment of Prader-Willi syndrome: